Neil1977/FRONT-END-PROJECT/README.md

 #Tier 5 - Navigation (Nav Bar)
 Since we should already have multiple routes and navigation functionality, let’s add an app-wide Nav bar to connect those routes.
 • As a user, I want to see a convenient and user-friendly Nav bar, so that I can easily navigate my way around the app.
+(Navigation is fine on KSB website so copy and amend format but make more MV branded etc?)

 #Tier 6 - Unit Tests
 Implement Jest & Testing-Library/React (or appropriate framework) unit tests for components.